Start Your Illinois Insurance Agent Journey Today!

 Are special courses required in order to become an Illinois insurance producer?

 Yes.
 In general, a state-approved 20-hour pre-license course must be completed for EACH major type of insurance (known as a “line of authority”) that a person plans to sell.
-For major lines of authority in Illinois include life, health, property and casualty.
+The four major lines of authority in Illinois include life, health, property and casualty.

 Can I complete insurance pre-license courses online or via self-study?

 The Illinois Insurance Code requires that at least 7 ½ hours of each 20-hour pre-license course be conducted in an in-person or webinar setting.
 The remaining 12 ½ hours of each course can be completed in a self-study format.

 Are Real Estate Institute’s insurance pre-license courses approved by the Illinois Department of Insurance?